nicktehrany/dotfiles/README.md

 ./install --except shell
 ```

+## Helpful Commands

+Since there are a lot of commands for the different applications, I made a handy [gist](https://gist.github.com/nicktehrany/7126ec0ad18f0af050e15596371ceea5) with the most frequently used commands that I use.
+This does include some applications that are not mentioned in my dotfiles, and overwritten OS shortcuts.

 ## Visuals

 The current overall look for my shell and other setup (shell theme and so forth can also all be seen in the neofetch output).